Using n8n snapshots for backups that restore

 The n8n docs and community forums contain export/import guides, CLI references and user scripts.
 The docs list the CLI commands for export and import that I rely on when scripting backups. n8n export/import docs The n8n blog and community templates also show workflows to push exports to Git or cloud storage, and examples for automating snapshot lifecycles for databases.
 CrateDB snapshot workflow example

-Concrete tips from my lab
+Concrete tips from my lab:

 - Keep credentials out of version control.
 Export credentials separately and encrypt them with a passphrase stored in a secure vault.

 - Name backup files with ISO timestamps.
-E.g. workflows-2025-11-09T02:00Z.json
+For example,

-- Test restores to a throwaway host, not production.
+workflows-2025-11-09T02:00Z.json. - Test restores to a throwaway host, not production.

 - Automate deletion of stale snapshots.
 Old files cost money and clutter restores.